 Bicycle lighting has come a long way as bulb design has improved.
 Into the 1970s, bike lights - whether generator or battery powered - used plain incandescent bulbs, which were never very bright and got dimmer over time.
 Those lights were marginal at best, perhaps really adequate only as “being seen” lights for use in well-lit city streets.

 Halogen bulbs came on the scene in the late 1970s.
 They were much brighter than competing incandescent bulbs and did not dim over time.
 Simultaneously, it became possible to buy bike headlamps with optics that directed the light properly onto the road, similar to motor vehicle headlights.
 Since light was not wasted into the trees overhead, one could spot potholes and road debris.
 Cyclists were also more visible to motorists.

 In the 1980s, the first LED taillights appeared.
-These red “blinkies” were much more energy efficient than even halogen bulbs, allowing small batteries to last a full season.
-Their rapid blinking soon became the common signal that a bike was on the road.
+These red “blinkies” were much more energy-efficient than even halogen bulbs, allowing small batteries to last a full season.
+Their rapid blinking soon became the common signal that a bicycle was ahead on the road.
 But bright LEDs were available only in red.

 The benefits are perhaps greatest for generator lights.
-The efficiency of modern white LEDs and the efficiency of StVZO headlight beams allow luxurious road illumination when powered by a modern generator.
+The efficiency of modern white LEDs and the StVZO beam pattern allow luxurious road illumination when powered by a modern generator.
 And as LED technology improves even more, this situation will get even better!

 TEST YOUR LIGHTS!

 One final tip: Some overconfident cyclists venture out at night with only flea-sized lights or none at all.
 On the other hand, some cyclists fear night riding, and compensate with huge arrays of blinding lights and distracting strobes.
 How to tell what’s really reasonable?